awsdocs/amazon-eks-user-guide/doc_source/cni-ipv6.md

 #### [ eksctl ]

 **Prerequisite**
-`eksctl` version 0\.102\.0 or later installed on your computer\.
+`eksctl` version `0.102.0` or later installed on your computer\.
 To install or update to it, see [Installing `eksctl`](eksctl.md)\.

 **To deploy an `IPv6` cluster with `eksctl`**

-1. Copy the following contents to a file named *ipv6\-cluster\.yaml*\.
-Replace the *example values* with your own\.
-Replace *region\-code* with any AWS Region that is supported by Amazon EKS\.
+1. Copy the following contents to a file named `ipv6-cluster.yaml`\.
+Replace the `example values` with your own\.
+Replace `region-code` with any AWS Region that is supported by Amazon EKS\.
 For a list of AWS Regions, see [Amazon EKS endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/eks.html) in the AWS General Reference guide\.
-You can replace *t3\.medium* with any [AWS Nitro System instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances)\.
+You can replace `t3.medium` with any [AWS Nitro System instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances)\.
 The value for `version` must be *1\.21* or a later [supported Amazon EKS Kubernetes version](kubernetes-versions.md)\.
 The cluster name can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
 It must start with an alphabetic character and can't be longer than 128 characters\.

    ```
    ---